 The Maryland Department of the Environment is committed to ensuring that the staff who operate Maryland's water systems are well trained, qualified, and are in compliance with certification requirements.
 To accomplish this commitment, MDE's efforts are supported by funds provided by EPA through the Operator Expense Reimbursement Grant (ERG), and by State general funds.
-The ERG training and operator support activities have been extended until 2012.
+The ERG training and operator support activities will end in 2012.